tgvashworth/tgvashworth.github.io/_posts/2015-11-25-promise-and-fetch.md

 - maintaining interface immutability such that cancellation does not allow the *user* of the Promise to interfere with its resolution
 - Promise should remain as simple to describe and understand as possible

 A few in the [the whatwg discussion][fetch-cancel-discussion] felt the need to design a cancellation API.
 Pick your way through to find them.
-Unfortunately, the designs suffer variously from a couple of issues:
+Unfortunately, the designs suffer variously from a couple of issues.
+They either:

 - fail to maintain the desirable properties of Promises
 - ask for changes to existing, tangentially related specs